Starrybelle15/Tech-Internship/README.md

 5. Clinical guidelines and educational materials from National Institute of Health (NIH, etc.
 6. Additional reputable medical platforms including Medscape and Cleveland Clinic were used

 🧪 2.
-Methodology Used to gather the data:
+METHODS BY WHICH THE DATA WAS GATHERED:

 Keywords: definition, epidemiology, causes, risk factors, etc of the various diseases
 Selected: Review articles, meta-analyses, clinical practice guidelines, and patient education content.
 Cross-verified data across sources.